-Across the junction with Colenso Road, the road opens up and becomes Park Lane - previously Puxol Lane, until the 1920s.
+Across the junction with Colenso Road (added in the early 1900s), the road opens up and becomes Park Lane - previously Puxol Lane, until the 1920s.
 Bloomfield House was cleared at the start of the 20th Century to make Northwood House, in the 1980s this was expanded in to a series of lodges and Darren Court.

 By the crossroads with North Hill is a driveway to Uplands House.
-The land here was partially sold off in the '60s to create the area around Miller Drive, but the house itself and its driveway survives as a carehome.
+Another footpath had been added and was re-routed around the newer houses.
+The house itself and its driveway survives as a carehome.